majacQ/circleci-docs/jekyll/_cci2/configuration-cookbook.md

             - aws-eks/delete-helm-release
 ```

-## Enabling Custom Slack Notifications in CircleCI Jobs
+## Enabling custom Slack notifications in CircleCI jobs

 Slack is a real-time collaboration application where team members can work together to perform routine tasks and projects through custom channels and workspaces.
 When using the CircleCI platform, you may find it useful to enable custom notifications with the Slack app based on specific team needs and requirements.

-### Notifying a Slack Channel of Pending Approval
+### Notifying a Slack channel of pending approval

-The [CircleCI Slack orb](https://circleci.com/orbs/registry/orb/circleci/slack) enables you to create different notifications and messages that can be delivered to your desired recipients.
+The [CircleCI Slack orb](https://circleci.com/developer/orbs/orb/circleci/slack) enables you to create different notifications and messages that can be delivered to your desired recipients.
 One type of notification you can create is an "approval" notification that alerts your recipients that a specific approval is pending.
 The example below illustrates how you can create this approval notification in a CircleCI job:

 ```yaml
 version: 2.1